anna-llorens/ad-manager/README.md

 ### About the App

-Responsive web app to manage the Facebook Ads from an online Sports store.
+Responsive web app to manage Facebook Ads for selling products online.

 - Developed with React, JavaScript and Scss.